Kate Bassett

-Kate Bassett (born 11 February 1967) is a British journalist who writes for The Times newspaper as a theatre critic.
+Kate Bassett (born 11 February 1967) is a British journalist, writer, dramaturg and script consultant for stage and screen.

 She was educated at the Hertfordshire and Essex High School, won a Bernard Sunley Scholarship to Westminster School in London, before reading English Literature at Corpus Christi College, Cambridge, on a Manners Scholarship.

-She worked as the theatre critic for the Independent on Sunday from 2000 to September 2013 and, prior to that, as a theatre critic for the Daily Telegraph (from 1996) and The Times (1993 to 1996), and as deputy theatre editor of City Limits.
-Her features and reviews have also covered comedy, dance, books, film and opera, with further publications including Time Out, the New Statesman, The Times Literary Supplement, The Guardian, and the Literary Review.
-She has featured on BBC Radio's Night Waves and On Air, and BBC London 94.9.
+She worked as a feature writer and theatre reviewer for the Independent on Sunday from 2000 to September 2013 and, prior to that, for the Daily Telegraph (from 1996) and The Times (1993 to 1996).
+She was dance editor and deputy theatre editor of City Limits.
+Her features and reviews have also covered comedy, dance, books, film and opera, with further publications including Time Out, the New Statesman, the Times Literary Supplement, the Guardian, and the Literary Review.
+She has been on BBC Radio's Saturday Review, Night Waves and On Air.